Serly-Eldina/LSTM-LearningRate-Indonesia-Sentiment/README.md

   | 9 | 0.001 | 0.8463 | 0.4407 | 0.7907 | 0.5185 |
   | 10 | 0.001 | 0.8342 | 0.4569 | 0.7919 | 0.5037 |

-### 📈 Training Results per Epoch (Each Fold)

-The following file contains detailed training results for each epoch across all 10 folds at a learning rate of **0.001**.
-You can view the accuracy and loss progression for every fold in the Excel sheet below:

   <div align="left">
     <a href="https://github.com/Serly-Eldina/LSTM-LearningRate-Indonesia-Sentiment/blob/main/experiment-results/trainingLR0.001_10FOLD.xlsx" target="_blank">
       <img src="https://img.shields.io/badge/View%20Excel%20(0.001)-success?style=for-the-badge&logo=microsoft-excel&logoColor=white">